Christmas on the Reservation

 PWNA supports this special time for our partners across the Southwest and Northern Plains reservations.
 This year, through PWNA Holiday Services, we are providing:

-- Holiday stockings for more than 23,400 Native American children across 34 reservations, and rumor has it that Santa will be visiting reservation communities as well to share in some of the celebrations
+- Holiday stockings for more than 20,000 Native American children across 30 or more reservations, and rumor has it that Santa will be visiting reservation communities as well to share in some of the celebrations

-- Holiday gift bags for more than 12,400 Native American Elders, filled with practical items such as first aid kits, smoke detectors, blankets, gloves, socks, personal care items and nonperishable food
+- Holiday gift bags for literally thousands of Native American Elders, filled with practical items such as first aid kits, smoke detectors, blankets, gloves, socks, personal care items and nonperishable food

-PWNA is only able to give holiday gifts such as this because of the support we get from our donors.
+PWNA is only able to give holiday meals and gifts because of the support we receive from our donors like you.
 Please know that your presence is felt during moments just like this, and your kindness is always remembered — even by those you have not met.